FlashNightModReborn/CrazyFlashNight/scripts/类定义/org/flashNight/neur/StateMachine/FSM_StateMachine.md

 --- Test: Pause Gate Immediate Effect ---
-[PASS] Should switch to paused state immediately [PASS] Player action should NOT execute when paused in same frame [FAIL] Player action should not be logged
+[PASS] Should switch to paused state immediately [PASS] Player action should NOT execute when paused in same frame [PASS] Player action should not be logged
 [PASS] Paused state should be entered

 --- Test: Transition→Action Order ---